privacygmail cleanupemail security

 Browser Memory → JavaScript Analysis Engine → IndexedDB Storage → Display

-• Analysis runs in your browser's JavaScript engine (V8, SpiderMonkey, etc.)
+• Analysis runs in your browser's JavaScript engine (V8, SpiderMonkey, and so on)

 • Progressive analysis (100 emails at a time for performance)

-• Results cached in browser's IndexedDB (local database)
+• Results cached in your browser's IndexedDB (local database)

-• Completely offline capable after initial metadata download
+• Fully offline-capable after the initial metadata download

 Step 4: Results Display